 A Boutique Coastal Cottage in the Seaside Village of Craster

-The cottage has been finished to the highest standard, with gorgeous contemporary furnishings yet still in keeping with the historic coastal theme of the village.
-With a cosy woodburning stove and views out to the sea from nearly every window in the house, Crabcake Cottage also has the benefit of being just a few minutes’ walk from the great pub and restaurant, The Jolly Fisherman.
+This coastal cottage has been finished to the highest standard, with gorgeous contemporary furnishings yet still in keeping with the historic coastal theme of the village.
+With a cosy wood-burning stove and views out to the sea from nearly every window in the house, Crabcake Cottage also has the benefit of being just a few minutes’ walk from the great pub and restaurant, The Jolly Fisherman.

 This is the perfect cottage for a family or couples holidaying together looking for a chic Northumbrian coastal escape.
 Just 15 minutes’ from Alnwick and half an hour from Bamburgh, Craster is the perfect destination for a relaxing break away.

-Sleeps up to 8 guests in 3 bedrooms, and 2 dogs are permitted to stay from 26th April 2019.
+Sleeps up to 6 guests in 3 bedrooms, and 2 dogs are permitted to stay.

 Located within the quaint fishing village of Craster, Crabcake Cottage is within walking distance to a great pub, cafes and restaurants within the village as well as the famous Craster Kipper Smokehouse.
-Sleeping up to 8 people in 3 bedrooms; one family room with a king size bed and a day bed that can sleep an extra 2 people; the master bedroom with a king size bed and an en suite shower room; twin room and finally a family bathroom.
+Sleeping up to 6 people in 3 bedrooms; the master bedroom with a king size bed and an en suite shower room; a second kingsize bedroom with lovely sea views, a twin bedroom and finally a family bathroom.